hds/hegdenu.net/content/posts/understanding-async-await-3.md

 Then Thread 2 can obtain the lock and do its work.

-Now, let's get back to doing the wrong thing with that `MutexGuard` in an async context.
+Now, let's get back to using that `MutexGuard` an an async context.

+(and by using, I mean using it wrong)

 ### hold-mutex-guard async function